Banner

 Included

-• Transport: Airport pickup, hotel collection, and all private transport to / from trail-heads.
+Airport pickup, hotel collection, and all private transport to and from trailheads.

-• Permits: Inca Trail and Machu Picchu entrance fees.
+Official Inca Trail permits and Machu Picchu entrance fees included.

-• Camping: 4-person tents (shared by 2), dining / kitchen tents, and private toilet tent.
+4-person tents (shared by two people), dining and kitchen tents, plus a private toilet tent.

-• Support: Duffel bag for 7kg of your gear.
-Emergency horse provided on Salkantay.
+Duffel bag allowance for up to 7 kg of personal gear.
+Emergency horse support provided on the Salkantay section if needed.

-• Comfort: Foam mattress, pillow, and daily boiled water.
+Foam mattress, pillow, and daily boiled water provided throughout the trek.

 Not Included

-• Select Meals: Breakfast on Day 1 and the final lunch in Aguas Calientes on Day 7.
+Breakfast on Day 1 and the final lunch in Aguas Calientes on Day 7 are not included.

-• Optional Peaks: Huayna Picchu or Machu Picchu Mountain permits ($75 USD per person).
+Huayna Picchu and Machu Picchu Mountain permits are not included ($75 USD per person each).

-• Vistadome Upgrade: Optional return train upgrade to Cusco ($57 USD per person).
+Optional return train upgrade to Cusco is available ($57 USD per person).

-• Travel Insurance: Highly recommended for all trekkers.
+Highly recommended for all trekkers but not included.

-• Gratuities: For your guide, chefs, and porters are voluntary but appreciated for exceptional service.
+Tips for your guide, chefs, and porters are voluntary but greatly appreciated for excellent service.

 The 70 km Human-Powered Expedition connects the raw Salkantay wilderness with the 15th-century stone heritage of the Inca Trail.
 With a private chef and WFR-certified team managing the high-altitude pace, you focus on the twin summits instead of the crowds.